Nur Amalina Che Bakri

 Dr. Nur Amalina binti Che Bakri (born 7 December 1987) is a Malaysian physician and social media influencer.
 Nur Amalina holds the record of most 1As scored in the Sijil Pelajaran Malaysia, scoring 17 1As in 2004.
-She was raised in Johor Bahru, Malaysia until she moved to the UK to further her studies.
+Nur Amalina Che Bakri was born to Kelantanese parents.
+Her biological mother and biological father are both of Kelantanese descent, and she was later raised by her stepfather, who is from Johor, Malaysia until she moved to the UK to further her studies.
 Her mother is a school principal and her father is a civil engineer.